Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Type:** Reflexive
 **Mins:** Awareness 4

 Re-roll an Awareness Roll, taking the preferred result.
-This may only be done once per action.
+This cannot be performed on the same action multiple times.

 <div class="greater_charm">Greater Charms</div>